-- M58WR016QT/B has an array of 39 blocks, and is divided into 4 Mbit banks.
-There are 3 banks each containing 8 main blocks of 32 KWords, and one parameter bank containing 8 parameter blocks of 4 KWords and 7 main blocks of 32 KWords. - M58WR032QT/B has an array of 71 blocks, and is divided into 4 Mbit banks.
-There are 7 banks each containing 8 main blocks of 32 KWords, and one parameter bank containing 8 parameter blocks of 4 KWords and 7 main blocks of 32 KWords.
+The M58WR064HT/B has an array of 135 blocks, and is divided into 4 Mbit banks.
+There are 15 banks each containing 8 main blocks of 32 KWords, and one parameter bank containing 8 parameter blocks of 4 KWords and 7 main blocks of 32 KWords.

 The Multiple Bank Architecture allows Dual Operations, while programming or erasing in one bank, Read operations are possible in other banks.
 Only one bank at a time is allowed to be in Program or Erase mode.
 It is possible to perform burst reads that cross bank boundaries.
-The bank architectures are summarized in Table 2 and Table 3, and the memory maps are shown in Figure 3 and Figure 4.
-The Parameter Blocks are located at the top of the memory address space for the M58WR016QT and M58WR032QT, and at the bottom for the M58WR016QB and M58WR032QB.
+The bank architecture is summarized in Table 2 and the memory map is shown in Figure 3.
+The Parameter Blocks are located at the top of the memory address space for the M58WR064HT, and at the bottom for the M58WR064HB.